zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/inertia/_index.md

 With Inertia potential Vue components with memory leaks (like not cleaning up event handlers), would now be more likely to create problems for end-users, because we stop doing full "resets" upon navigation.

-#### Differences in how redirects, rails flash and history are handled
+#### Differences in how redirects and rails flash are handled

 Inertia can handle [redirects](https://inertiajs.com/redirects), but it requires some caution.

 Same for flash messages.
 These need to be handled as props and rendered by the Vue layout component.

+#### Browser history navigation

 Browser history is maintained by Inertia.
+When navigating browser history, Inertia restores pages using prop data cached in history state.

+However, Inertia does not restore local page component state automatically.
+But it supports [remembering state](https://inertiajs.com/remembering-state) for specific components, like a form's `data`.

-We need to test that nothing breaks here while mixing both Inertia and non-Inertia navigations.
+We need to test for unexpected behavior and bugs while mixing both Inertia and non-Inertia navigations.

 #### Layout duplication